ftwkoopmans/msdap/doc/intro.md

     and data processing algorithms
-  - Extensive data visualization, including both popular/common plots and novelties introduced by MS-DAP, covering many quality control aspects and your statistical testing results
+  - Extensive data visualization, including both popular/common plots and novelties introduced by MS-DAP, covering many quality control aspects
   - The report is a single PDF, making your results easy to share online
   - The publication-grade figures are stored as vector graphics, so simply open the report PDF in Adobe Illustrator to include any of the MS-DAP visualizations as panels in your main figures
+  - Available as a Docker container and R package

 ## Computational procedures involved in differential expression analysis